celo-org/docs/blog/12-23-22-how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 ![blockchain](./images/img1.jpg)

-Although they are brilliant pieces of technology, blockchains are difficult to comprehend.
-The blockchain is a shared, unchangeable ledger that keeps track of transactions, assets, and trust.
-While it may take some time to learn blockchain thoroughly, there are certain key aspects to keep an eye out for:
+Although blockchain are brilliant technological innovation, blockchains can be difficult to comprehend.
+Blockchain is a distributed and public, ledger that keeps track of transactions, and asset.
+Blockchain as a technology might take some time and devotion to learning, but there are certain key aspects to keep an eye out for when starting out and they include:

-- The significance of blockchain technology
+The significance of blockchain
-- Use cases and the blockchain's operation

 - Immutable records, smart contracts, and distributed ledger technology (DLT) are the three main components of the blockchain.
 - Learn about the decentralization of Web3, consensus methods, hashing operations, mining, security, and cryptocurrencies.
 - Include Web3 elements such as blocks, block indexes, timestamps, block hashes, block times, and others.